 5.5 Failure to assess

 Having considered the above duties, it should be apparent that it would be extremely difficult to meet a person's needs without having assessed her/him.
+As discussed, trusts have duties in legislation to assess the needs of chronically sick and/or disabled people; children leaving care and carers.
+In addition, following the judgment in the JR47 case, a trust must assess the needs of any person within its knowledge who would appear to benefit from such enquiries.
 In practice, assessments are carried out to establish what a person's needs are.
 Any refusal of a request for an assessment for services might give rise to litigation where a person is refused services or is dissatisfied with the level of services provided.

 5.6 Housing assessments